sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 			* This requires the spammer to enable styling.
 			* A new key is generated every hour and for every post.
 			* After two hours of waiting, this field has no positive or negative effect.
-			* It acts as the first method when using cache.
+			* It acts as the first method when using caching.
 		1. A rotating by time input field that must be emptied, hidden and automatically emptied through rotating JavaScript.
 			* This field must become empty.
 			* This requires the spammer to enable scripts.